MS Access As A Dev Tool

 Answer: Absolutely.
 That is a common path for offices that still like their current screens but need stronger back-end storage.
 We can leave the familiar front end in place, move the tables into SQL Server, and then tune the queries, forms, and reports so the application handles multi-user work more cleanly.

 Answer: Many times, yes.
-Some older systems do need a redesign, but plenty can be stabilized in stages.
+Some older systems do need a redesign, but plenty can be brought back under control in stages.
 We start by reviewing table structure, relationships, queries, forms, reports, code, and import routines, then separate the urgent fixes from the improvements that can be scheduled later.

 Answer: The work varies quite a bit.
 Some clients need troubleshooting, some need custom development, and others need imports, reporting, VBA automation, multi-user cleanup, or a back-end upgrade.
 Typical projects include estimating systems, job tracking, service logs, customer records, internal dashboards, and older office applications that people have started to work around instead of trust.